RISE-Remote-Intranet-School-Environment/RISE-syllabus_old/README.md

 # syllabus-webservice
 ## Installation
 ### Maven
+We use Maven as project manager.
+You can check our pom.xml file for all the used dependecies and project specificities.
 ### Database
 You have to create a "Secret" class in the main, along the "Database" class :
 ```